FirelyTeam/firely-docs/vonk/features/restful_api.rst

 -------------

 On the Capabilities interaction (``<vonk-endpoint>/meteadata``) Vonk returns a CapabilityStatement that is built dynamically from the supported ResourceTypes, SearchParameters and interactions.
-E.g. if you :ref:`configure_searchparameters`, the SearchParameters that are actually loaded appear in the CapabilityStatement.
+E.g. if you :ref:`feature_customsp_configure`, the SearchParameters that are actually loaded appear in the CapabilityStatement.

 Not supported interactions
 --------------------------